 - Manual Linking via eMail

-With this approach, the organization operates a public registration web page.
+With this approach, the organization offers a public registration web form.
 The basic idea is to make sure users have an edu-ID before they register at the university.

-On a public information page, the user is asked to proceed to a edu-ID-protected registration page hosted by the organization.
-The user gains access to that page by authenticating with the edu-ID.
+On a public information page, the user is asked to proceed to an edu-ID-protected registration page hosted by the organization.
+Users gains access to that page by authenticating with their edu-ID.
 If the user does not already have an edu-ID, it can be created on the fly.

 As a result the user is redirected to the registration page and the organization gets the user's edu-ID identifier which can be stored in the local directory.

 Later, if/when the user has been admitted, the organization informs the edu-ID service about the new affiliation by calling the edu-ID affiliation REST API.